saluteyang/saluteyang.github.io/_posts/2019-06-17-load-time-series.md

 forecast[['ds', 'yhat', 'yhat_lower', 'yhat_upper']].tail()
 ```

-The underlying model is a aggregation of decomposed trend, seasonality and holiday components.
+The underlying model is an aggregation of decomposed trend, seasonality and holiday components.
 Each one of these individual components has quite a bit of complexity underneath.
-The trend components admit change points (how does one find change points?), the seasonality component can have multiple seasonalities embedded and disentangled, if you will, by a Fourier series.
+The trend component admits change points (*How does one find change points?* You may ask.), the seasonality component can have multiple seasonalities embedded and disentangled, if you will, only by a Fourier series.
 The sum result is that the curve fitting is non-trivial and I found out the hard way that on large problem sets such as this (hourly input data over a number of years), the computer can chug along for quite a while doing the compute.

 For anyone interested in the inner workings, definitely check out Facebook's site on [this tool](https://facebook.github.io/prophet/)

 ### b.
 Decision Tree Regressor
-To avoid using something that is a little black-boxy and a little janky at times, it's easy to write up a tree-based model with some care applied to engineering the right features.
-Here, there is a some literature out there and I liberally borrowed, for example, ideas from this matlab [post](https://www.mathworks.com/matlabcentral/fileexchange/28684-electricity-load-and-price-forecasting-webinar-case-study) for solving a similar problem.
+To avoid using something that is a little black-boxy and janky at times, it's easy to write up a tree-based model with some care applied to engineering the right features.
+Here, there is a some literature out there and I liberally borrowed ideas from this matlab [post](https://www.mathworks.com/matlabcentral/fileexchange/28684-electricity-load-and-price-forecasting-webinar-case-study) for solving a similar problem.

 Eventually, the following variables were created in my case:
 * hourly consumption of the previous day